preservim/vim-pencil/README.markdown

 When editing formatted text, such as a table or code block, Vim’s autoformat will wreak havoc with the formatting.
-In these cases you will want to suspend autoformat for the Insert.
-However, in most cases, you won’t need to do this.
+In these cases you will want autoformat suspended for the duration of the Insert.

-_pencil_ will detect the syntax highlight group at the cursor position to determine whether or not autoformat should be suspended.

-If you haven’t explicitly disabled autoformat, it will be suspended at the time you enter Insert mode provided that the syntax highlighting group at the cursor position is in the blacklist.
+When entering Insert mode, _pencil_ will determine the highlight group at the cursor position.
+If that group has been blacklisted, _pencil_ will suspend autoformat for the Insert.
+For example, if editing a buffer of type ‘markdown’, autoformat will be suspended if you invoke Insert mode from inside a `markdownFencedCodeBlock` highlight group.

 Blacklists are now declared by file type.
 The default blacklists (and whitelists) are declared in the `plugin/pencil.vim` module.
 Here’s an